Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 \begin{theorem} In a Factorio world with only rails, locomotives, train stations, rail signals, and chain signals, and where each train's schedule alternates between the same two stations \texttt{A} and \texttt{B} with the trivial wait condition, it is PSPACE-hard to determine whether a specified target train ever reaches its next station. \end{theorem}

 \begin{proof} We show PSPACE-hardness through a reduction from zero-player motion planning with the switch/set-up line/set-down line.
-The rail network is mostly full of trains, and the motion-planning robot is represented by a \emph{gap} (not by a train), a block which doesn't contain a train and thus which a train can move into.
+The rail network is mostly full of trains, one in each block, and the motion-planning agent is represented by a \emph{gap} (not by a train), a block which does not contain a train and thus which a train can move into.
 A simple `wire' is constructed by a line of blocks all occupied by trains, as shown in Figure~\ref{fig:train wire}.
-When the gap reaches the front of the line, each train in turn is able to move forwards one block, moving the gap to the end of the line.
+When the gap reaches the front of the line, each train in turn is able to move forward one block, moving the gap to the end of the line.
 The movement of the gap is in the opposite direction of the movement of the trains.

 Fan-ins are achieved using a fork in a track, as shown in Figure~\ref{fig:train fanin}.
-When the gap arrives at either branch of the fork, the train just entering the fork will move forwards to fill the gap, since trains prefer paths with fewer other trains in the way.
-To ensure the pathfinding works as expected, we place stations before and after the fork which make the paths the train at the fork needs to find short.
+When the gap arrives at either branch of the fork, the train just entering the fork will move forward to fill the gap, since trains prefer paths with fewer other trains in the way.
+To ensure the path-finding works as expected, we place stations before and after the fork which make the paths the train at the fork needs to find short.

 Since the network of gadgets in zero-player motion planning may be nonplanar, we need a crossover.
 This is easy to build using two crossing rail lines with the appropriate configuration of rail and chain signals, shown in Figure~\ref{fig:train crossover}.